1138programming/Upload-Database/README.md

 1. Have a mySQL database to work off of
 2. Download the `.exe` file attached names`UploadDB.exe`
 3. Run it by calling the file name in downloads
-4. To terminate it use `taskkill /IM UploadDB.exe /F`
+4. To terminate it, use `taskkill /IM UploadDB.exe /F`